dbrrr/blog/_posts/2024-10-23-ships-darkness.markdown

 I recently had a situation which I described to coworker that it was as if I was seeing a rowboat come out of the darkness to deliver some information.
 But -- the mere existance of a rowboat in the open ocean suggested the presence of a larger ship (i.e. "H.M.S Stakeholder") nearby, which I couldn't see but knew was there.
 Which ship was it?
 Are they a part of the fleet?
 Do they know where I'm going?
 Do I know where they're going?
 Should I go talk to that ship?
 Why did they send a rowboat? _Did_ they send a rowboat?
 Did the rowboat go off on its own mission?

-I think this idea captures some of the factors which I believe contribute to noise:
+I think this idea captures some of the factors which I believe contribute to greenhouse noise:

   - The <a href="https://en.wikipedia.org/wiki/Fog_of_war" target="_blank">fog of war</a> shown in the image above arises, I think, from knowledge silos in the organization.
 This fog of war gets in the way of clear communication.
 Without clear communication, assumptions start being made and misunderstandings occur.